pitowalosian/NSSECU2_HACKING-TOOL/README.md

 python casefiler.py --help
 ```

 > **Note:** if `python` is not recognized or fails to run, your PATH may not be configured correctly.
-You'll need to fix this manually (e.g. via "Edit environment variables for your account" in Windows Settings), or use the `py` launcher instead (`py casefiler.py --help`) as a workaround.
+You'll need to fix it manually (e.g. via "Edit environment variables for your account" in Windows Settings), or use the `py` launcher instead (`py casefiler.py --help`).

 You can also use the included batch file:
 ```bash